 Use this feature if you are working with values that differ sharply from each other.
 You can use logarithmic scaling to make the grid lines of the axis equidistant but have values that may increase or decrease.

 Defines where the lower and where the higher values are displayed at the axis.
-The unmarked state is the mathematical direction.
+The unchecked state is the mathematical direction.
 That means for Cartesian coordinate systems that the x-axis shows the lower values on the left and the y-axis shows the lower values at the bottom.
-For polar coordinate systems the mathematical angle axis direction is counter-clockwise and the radial axis is from inner to outer.
+For polar coordinate systems the mathematical angle axis direction is counterclockwise and the radial axis is from inner to outer.

 For some types of axes, you can select to format an axis as text or date, or to detect the type automatically.
 For the axis type "Date" you can set the following options.